Enghin84/hardhat-tutorial/readme.md

    5. now that we have the ssh-key, we have to go to Github to insert it in account (here is how-to https://imgur.com/a/OdFAYbs)

 ##### Clone the git repository
+    1. Create a new folder for this project
-    1. In the newly created folder you have to open a terminal here, to do that you have to right click and select the `Git bash here` option
+    2. In the newly created folder you have to open a terminal here
-    2.
+    3. paste this command: git clone git@github.com:Enghin84/hardhat-tutorial.git

 ##### Install dependencies